ivgiuliani/RDM630-RFID-Reader/README.md

 =========================

 This is a python module for reading values from a RDM630 rfid receiver.
-It supports both a single read from the receiver and continuous polling (giving results back through callbacks).
+It supports both single read from the receiver and continuous polling, giving results back through callbacks.
 It also support autodiscovery of the reader (assuming there's only one plugged in).